 Just beyond the urban sprawl that has been built up between Ventimiglia and Bordighera, is Ospedaletti.
 The town, which was named after a 14th-century hospital established by the Knights of Saint John of Jerusalem, is an oasis of solitude on the Ligurian coast during the off-season when the summer crowds are gone and the beaches are empty.
 Most American tourists driving from France into Italy drive right past Ospedaletti, stopping at Sanremo, Albenga or one of the other more frequented towns on the Italian Riviera on the way to Genoa or The Cinque Terre.
 But I’ve been visiting this small town annually, having accidentally discovered it when I was fleeing the congestion of Ventimiglia on an ill-advised Friday morning visit on market day, when traffic is terrible and finding parking can be a problem.

 The restaurant was started in the early 1950’s by Pietro di Buselli and it has been a family run business ever since.
 It is named after La Versilia, a fashionable region of Tuscany famous for its seaside resorts.
 Since the mid-1990’s, the restaurant has been run by his grandchildren, Pietro and Carlo, who have been long time residents of Ospedaltti.
 The younger Pietro manages the restaurant and his brother is the chef.
 Like most Italians, Carlo acquired his cooking skills from his mother and continues the tradition started by his grandfather and specializes in the simple Mediterranean cuisine of Liguria, their adopted homeland.
 After a discussion of the cuisine of the region, our conversation naturally progressed to life on the Riviera, two topics inexorably linked together.
 Pietro summed up what life was like living in Ospedaletti with the phrase “Ospedaletti è a misura d’uomo.”
 Literally translated this means that living there is “the measure of a man.”
 When asked to elaborate on this Italian idiom, Pietro explained in part English and part Italian that everything about the town is on a human scale: Not too big, but not too small; not too provincial, but not too congested; and not too dull, but not too hectic.
-In fact, everything about living there is just right.
+In fact, everything about living there was just right.